Table of Contents

 Let’s kick off with the most fundamental question:

-There are many reasons why businesses need to charge different prices for different customers.
+There are many reasons why businesses use the WooCommerce Dynamic Pricing and Discount Rules plugin to set different prices for different customers.
 Here are some of the most common examples used by B2B and B2C WooCommerce stores alike.

 - Role-based pricing.
 This means assigning different prices to different user roles.
 A popular example is a hybrid B2B and B2C ecommerce store that shows wholesale buyers bulk rates while retail customers pay full price.